brillout/react-streaming/README.md

 - `options.userAgent?: string`: The HTTP User-Agent request header.
 (Needed for `options.seoStrategy`.)
 - `options.webStream?: boolean`: Use Web Streams instead of Node.js Streams in Node.js. ([Node.js 18 released Web Streams support](https://nodejs.org/en/blog/announcements/v18-release-announce/#web-streams-api-experimental).)
-- `options.onBeforeEnd?: (success: boolean) => void`: Called before the stream ends.
-  The `success` value is usually used for sending different headers depending on the success of `<Suspense>` boundaries.
-  ⚠️
-  This is not implemented yet.
-  Pull Request welcome, or open a new GitHub issue.
 - `options.onBoundaryError?: (err: unknown) => void`: Called when a `<Suspense>` boundary fails.
 See [Error Handling](#error-handling).
 -  ```ts
    const { streamEnd } = await renderToStream(<Page />)